Gulshan1357/nexus-game-engine/Nexus/src/Systems/README.md

 8. **Physics System**
    - Requires: `RigidBody` and `Transform` components
    - Purpose:
      - Calculates inverse mass, angular mass, and inverse angular mass for entities with a `RigidBody` at the start of `game::Initialize()`.
      - Handles movement logic by updating the entity's position based on its velocity and acceleration and also by resolving applied forces and torque.
+     - Listens to collision events and resolves collisions.

 ---